-- 24.-(1) The company must issue each shareholder, free of charge, with one or more certificates in respect of the shares which that shareholder holds. - (2) Every certificate must specify- - (a) in respect of how many shares, of what class, it is issued; - (b) the nominal value of those shares; - (c) that the shares are fully paid; and - (d) any distinguishing numbers assigned to them. - (3) No certificate may be issued in respect of shares of more than one class. - (4) If more than one person holds a share, only one certificate may be issued in respect of it. - (5) Certificates must- - (a) have affixed to them the company's common seal, or - (b) be otherwise executed in accordance with the Companies Acts.
+- 37.-(1) The company must issue each shareholder, free of charge, with one or more certificates in respect of the shares which that shareholder holds. - (2) Every certificate must specify- - (a) in respect of how many shares, of what class, it is issued; - (b) the nominal value of those shares; and - (c) any distinguishing numbers assigned to them. - (3) No certificate may be issued in respect of shares of more than one class. - (4) If more than one person holds a share, only one certificate may be issued in respect of it. - (5) Certificates must- - (a) have affixed to them the company's common seal, or - (b) be otherwise executed in accordance with the Companies Acts.